 This allows a company to run more smoothly since everyone knows who they are meant to target in their specific job roles.
 It also creates alignment across the company and aligns everyone around a customer-centric vision.

 In marketing specifically, user personas help marketers develop messages for different target audiences.
 These messages then become personalized to the different targets they are addressing.
 For example, in our previous post, we discussed how the messaging for a headphone company would be different for a 35-year-old suburban housewife than it would be for a 19-year-old student studying abroad.

 How to Create User Personas

 The strongest user personas are based on market research as well as insights you gather from your customer base.
 Depending on the type of business your run, you could have as few as one or two personas or way more than that.
-Buffer recommends staying within three to five personas since they will likely cover most of your customers yet remain small enough to still carry the value of specificity.
+FrescoData recommends staying within three to five personas since they will likely cover most of your customers yet remain small enough to still carry the value of specificity.

 To create useful user personas, information about a customer’s demographics, behavior patterns, motivations, and goals should be considered.
 The more detailed you are, the better.
 These questions need to be answered by your user personas: